About Brit on the Move ™

 My Turning Point

 I’ve always enjoyed traveling, but a life-changing event accelerated my quest to see more.
 I was a strict and conservative saver.
-I thought one or two trips a year was doing well.
+I thought one or two trips a year were doing well.
 That is until I learned my mother had stage four stomach cancer.
 I spent almost two years traveling back and forth to the UK to care for her.
 Sometimes staying 5 or 6 months at a time, while my husband took care of our home life in the states.

 Despite a gastrectomy and chemo, my mother’s tumor returned, and she succumbed to the disease.
 Death by cancer is one of the most horrible soul-shattering things you will ever witness.
 It’s a life-changing experience that redefines who you are.
 Quite frankly, it scared me and left me in a depressed state that I’ve never experienced before.
 Outside of the obvious pain, I was left pondering my mortality.
 If the average retirement age is 65, could my expected lifespan be 62?
 I needed to cash in on life today!
 It was like a lightning bolt reality check.
 It’s a feeling I can’t explain, but it forced me to re-evaluate what’s important.

 Brian and I live a very non-traditional lifestyle.
-We have never conformed to societies norms and never will.
+We have never conformed to society’s norms and never will.
 I no longer save to save.
 I never say no to any experience we can afford.
 Mainly, I do not say no to going somewhere I have not been before.
 I’m no longer interested in material items, as they are pointless.
 I will go anywhere once, and I’m willing to try almost anything that doesn’t involve heights!
 In short, I’m now living my life to the fullest.
 After all, there will be plenty of time for sleep when I’m pushing up the daisies.

 My husband and I are working professionals with fulfilling careers.
 Neither of us comes from wealthy families; we are regular people just like you!
 Now we travel approximately twelve times a year to a variety of locations.
 Sometimes it’s a long weekend away, or it could be a couple of weeks away, but we are always on the go for a new fantastic memory.